miking-lang/miking/README.md

   print (join
     [int2string (atomicFetchAndAdd place 1)
     , ": thread ID "
-    , int2string (threadID2int (threadSelf ()))
+    , int2string (threadSelf ())
     , "\n"
     ]))
 ) in
 map threadJoin threads
 ```

-where `threadSpawn` takes a function of type `Unit -> a` as argument,
+where `threadSpawn` takes a function of type `Unit -> a` as argument
-`threadSelf` returns the ID of the current thread, and `threadID2int` converts a
+and `threadSelf` returns the ID of the current thread.
+Note that
-thread ID to a unique integer.
-Note that `threadJoin` must be called once for
+`threadJoin` must be called once for each call to `threadSpawn`.
+The
-each call to `threadSpawn`.
-The output of the above program might be:
+output of the above program might be:

 ```
 1: thread ID 1